cyberarm/ffi-gosu/README.md

 ## Usage

-Where possible this gem replicates the [Ruby/Gosu gem](https://github.com/gosu/gosu), however, deprecated methods and constructors are not implemented.
+Where possible this gem replicates the [Ruby/Gosu gem](https://github.com/gosu/gosu), however, deprecated methods and constructors that take in a `window` reference are not implemented.

 ## Development